sinofliving/sinofliving/README.md

 ## 🦀 About Me
 ![badge](https://img.shields.io/badge/Osamu%20Dazai-Kin-brown?style=for-the-badge)

-I stay up late talking to friends, watching horror movies, or playing games.
+I tend to stay up late quite often either conversing with Friends, watching some Horror Movie or Playing any of the Games mentioned below.
 A big dislike of mine: people who only come to unload their misery onto me, expecting i'll entertain it like a clown.

 ---

 ### 🎮 Games I Enjoy
-Roblox → SEWH, Evade and random Stupid Obbies.
+Roblox → SEWH, Evade, any type of Horror Games and random Stupid Obbies.
 VrChat → Mostly play Horror Games on there.
+CallofDuty → I only play the Campaigns because i love Military Games that have some Storylines in them.

 ### 💫 Fandoms
 Bungou Stray Dogs, Call of Duty, FNAF, Undertale, Deltarune, NBC Hannibal, Deadpool and Wolverine, and more!

-### 💖 Favs/Kins
-Osamu Dazai(BSD), John MacTavish + 2009 Simon Riley + Phillip Graves from CoD, Jax(TADC), Spamton(DR),
+### 🎶 My Kins
+Osamu Dazai from Bungo Stray Dogs(highest kin unfortunately), Jax from The Amazing Digital Circus and Spamton from Deltarune.

 ---